Optare Tempo: Tempo

-It was originally powered by a Euro III Mercedes-Benz OM906LA engine (upgraded to Euro IV compliance with Adblue & Euro V compliance with SCR technology), with a Euro IV MAN D0836 EGR engine option later introduced (both 6 cylinder), coupled to an ZF ZF6HP500 Ecomat 2 six-speed automatic transmission as standard or optionally an Allison T310R five-speed automatic transmission.
-Its rear Rába drive axle was engineered to be smoother and quieter, with 4 air suspension bags at the rear and 2 at the front (with electronic kneeling capabilities).
-ZF 8098 steering gear is implemented through a MAN drop centre low-floor front axle.
-In 2007, a hybrid version was introduced for London operators, utilising a "fully proven" and "fully reliable" Allison EP40 Parallel Hybrid drive system powered by removable NiMH batteries combined with a Cummins 250 hp ISBe Euro V SCR engine.
-This technology was integrated into ten 10.6 metre variants, which also featured TfL spec double doors, leaving space for 28 seats.
+Tempos were originally powered by a Euro III Mercedes-Benz OM906LA engine (upgraded to Euro IV and V compliance with Adblue and SCR technology), with a Euro IV MAN D0836 EGR engine option later introduced (both 6 cylinder), coupled to a ZF 6HP500 Ecomat 2 six-speed automatic transmission as standard or optionally an Allison T310R five-speed automatic transmission.
+The rear Rába A209 drive axle was engineered to be smoother and quieter, with 4 air suspension bags.
+ZF 8098 steering gear is implemented through a MAN V9-65L-03 drop centre low-floor front axle suspended on a further two air bags (with electronic kneeling capabilities).
+Initially utilising (air-operated) drum brakes, by 2007 these were bettered with all-round anti-lock disk brakes, requiring a switch to a Meritor MC13175 rear axle and alternate MAN VOK 07B O8 front axle.